Ankle Dislocation Management in the ED

 Procedures

-Reduction of the ankle joint (also see Joint Reduction, Ankle Dislocation)
+Reduction of the ankle joint

-In patients with obvious or complete neurovascular compromise, perform reduction prior to radiographic studies.
+For patients with obvious or complete neurovascular compromise, perform reduction prior to radiographic studies.
 Prompt reduction is important in reducing the risk of complications related to neurovascular compromise.

 Reduction is accomplished with the knee in flexion to reduce tension on the Achilles tendon.
-With one hand on the heel and another on the dorsum of the foot, apply traction while maintaining countertraction at the knee.
+With one hand on the heel and the other on the dorsum of the foot, apply traction while maintaining countertraction at the knee.
 Entrapment of the tibialis posterior tendon (or of a fracture fragment within the joint space) may result in an irreducible dislocation.

 Anesthesia includes Bier block, spinal block, conscious sedation with narcotics and/or benzodiazepines, or general anesthesia.
 Bier block is the preferred method because of its efficacy and risk profile, although time may not permit in cases of vascular compromise.
-One technique described is termed the hematoma block (injection of intra-articular local anesthetic into the ankle joint and associated fracture hematoma).
-Ross et al suggest this as an alternative to conscious sedation, avoiding the risks of seizure and/or respiratory arrest.[12]
+Another technique is the hematoma block (injection of intra-articular local anesthetic into the ankle joint and associated fracture hematoma).
+Ross et al suggest this as an alternative to conscious sedation, avoiding the risks of seizure and/or respiratory arrest.[18]

 Prehospital Care